fiskaltrust/rollout-doc/technical-operations/middleware/launcher.md

 Though not intended to be the standard launch mode (please [install as a service instead](#installing-and-uninstalling-as-a-service)), the *test mode* can be very useful to **quickly test** the Middleware setup and get **additional logging information** without having to necessarily configure a full-fledged log file.

 To start the Middleware in *test mode*, please first make sure any possibly running **service instance has been stopped**.
 Then, use the test script (`test.[cmd/sh]`) to start the Middleware.
 It is important to run the script with **administrative privileges** (from an administrator shell or with "Run as administrator").
-Once the Middleware has started and the Launcher initialised all components, you can use the Middleware just as if you had started it as a service.
+Once the Middleware has started and the Launcher initialized all components, you can use the Middleware just as if you had started it as a service.

 If you wish to stop the Middleware, just press any key.